DLocal Limited (NASDAQ:DLO) Given Average Rating of “Hold” by Analysts

-DLocal Limited (NASDAQ:DLO – Get Free Report) has received an average rating of “Hold” from the eight analysts that are currently covering the company, MarketBeat reports.
-Five equities research analysts have rated the stock with a hold recommendation and three have given a buy recommendation to the company.
-The average twelve-month price objective among brokers that have updated their coverage on the stock in the last year is $16.44.
+DLocal Limited (NASDAQ:DLO – Get Free Report) has received an average rating of “Hold” from the eight analysts that are covering the firm, MarketBeat.com reports.
+Five analysts have rated the stock with a hold recommendation and three have given a buy recommendation to the company.
+The average 1 year target price among brokers that have covered the stock in the last year is $16.44.

-A number of analysts have weighed in on the stock.
-Susquehanna reissued a “positive” rating and set a $21.00 price objective on shares of DLocal in a report on Wednesday, May 15th.
-JPMorgan Chase & Co. cut their price objective on shares of DLocal from $17.00 to $14.00 and set a “neutral” rating on the stock in a report on Wednesday, May 29th.
-HSBC cut their price objective on shares of DLocal from $19.00 to $17.00 and set a “hold” rating on the stock in a report on Friday, April 5th.
-The Goldman Sachs Group cut their price objective on shares of DLocal from $18.00 to $16.00 and set a “buy” rating on the stock in a report on Wednesday, May 15th.
-Finally, Bank of America cut their price objective on shares of DLocal from $18.00 to $15.00 and set a “neutral” rating on the stock in a report on Thursday, May 16th.
+A number of equities analysts have recently issued reports on DLO shares.
+JPMorgan Chase & Co. dropped their price target on DLocal from $17.00 to $14.00 and set a “neutral” rating on the stock in a research note on Wednesday, May 29th.
+Citigroup dropped their price target on DLocal from $17.00 to $10.50 and set a “neutral” rating on the stock in a research note on Wednesday, June 5th.
+Susquehanna reaffirmed a “positive” rating and issued a $21.00 target price on shares of DLocal in a report on Wednesday, May 15th.
+The Goldman Sachs Group decreased their target price on DLocal from $18.00 to $16.00 and set a “buy” rating on the stock in a report on Wednesday, May 15th.
+Finally, HSBC decreased their target price on DLocal from $19.00 to $17.00 and set a “hold” rating on the stock in a report on Friday, April 5th.

 Institutional Investors Weigh In On DLocal